What are Chat APIs?

 Beyond the features it offers, it’s essential that a chat API is available for your platform of choice, and that it works in the language you want to use.
 Even if a provider offers fantastic service, it doesn’t mean anything if you can’t deploy it to your app— or if it presents limits to the kinds of devices and platforms you can support in the future.

 A great chat SDK will support all of the features available in the API.
 And, like a great chat API itself, it will lend itself to expanding beyond just chat.

 Ideally, the availability of SDKs means you can build real-time chat for any platform.
 This means that your choice should remove obstacles to future innovation, letting you focus on your product goals rather than troubleshooting workarounds.

 If you’re developing a mobile application, you shouldn’t have to worry about supporting both Android and iOS.
 Both platforms offer multiple languages to work in, and hybrid development has also matured.
 To leverage their full range of options, mobile developers should look for SDKs for:

 C# Unity for mobile games.

 In the ideal case, a chat API simply never makes you choose.
 PubNub offers the SDK for your platform, whether you’re developing for web, mobile, desktop, or IoT.
 This means that PubNub will work anywhere, using the most modern technologies available.

 Get started with PubNub Chat API

 Across industries, the value of chat has become increasingly evident.
 In-app chat gives your users a direct, conversational interface to communicate with others, seek help, and solve problems.
 For work, play, or personal care, in-app chat gives you new ways to engage users and improve their experience.

 Ready to build fully-featured in-app chat?
-Get in touch with an expert on our team.
+Schedule a demo with our team.
 We’ll get you up and running with our APIs, so you can build chat that your users will love.